 Should you buy a refurbished used Samsung Galaxy S8, or spend a little more to buy a newer Samsung phone?
 Find out if the S8 is still worth it.

-Published Mar 31, 2023 - The Samsung Galaxy S23+ offers several exciting updates from the S22 series.
-How well does the S23+ hold up to other models in the S23 lineup?
+Published Apr 25, 2023 - The Samsung Galaxy S23 offers several exciting updates from the S22 series.
+Let's see how this phone holds up to previous models as well as the other models in the S23 series lineup.